ollieb89/chroma-tool/NEXT_STEPS.md

 ```

 If everything works, continue to Step 3.
 If something fails:
-- Check GitHub Actions logs
+- Check GitHub Actions logs (should show no authentication errors)
-- See RELEASE_GUIDE.md for troubleshooting
+- See TRUSTED_PUBLISHING_SETUP.md for troubleshooting
 - See docs/guides/troubleshooting.md for common issues

 ---